amrnet/amrnet/docs/Org/styphi.rst

    *Salmonella* Typhi data in AMRnet are drawn from `Pathogenwatch <http://Pathogen.watch>`__, which calls AMR determinants and `GenoTyphi <https://doi.org/10.1093/infdis/jiab414>`_ genotypes from genome assemblies.
 The *Salmonella* Typhi data in Pathogenwatch are curated by the `Global Typhoid Genomics Consortium <https://www.typhoidgenomics.org>`_, as described `here <https://doi.org/10.7554/eLife.85867>`_.

    The prevalence estimates shown are calculated using genome collections derived from non-targeted sampling frames (i.e. surveillance and burden studies, as opposed to AMR focused studies or outbreak investigations) with known year of isolation and country of origin.
-Last update: 12 November 2024.
+Last update: 5 August 2025.

 Variable definitions
 ~~~~~~~~~~~~~~~~~~~~